aws-samples/aws-serverless-vending-machine/README.md

 ## aws-severless-vending-machine

-These sample applications demonstrate how to create a solution to developer teams consume IaC Products, like a "Vending Machine", to automated deploy cloud service in their AWS Accounts without open a ticket or request in IT department.
+This sample application demonstrate how to create a solution to developer teams consume IaC Products, like a "Vending Machine", to automated deploy cloud service in their AWS Accounts without open a ticket or request in IT department.

 <p align="center">
 <img src="/images/vendingmachine-sample.png" width="550">